turtlecoder/newman/README.md

 * `def executeUnsafe: HttpResponse` - returns the result of `prepare.unsafePerformIO`.
 Note that this method hits the network, and will not return until the remote server responds (ie: it's synchronous).
 Also, it may throw if there was a network error, etc… (hence the suffix `Unsafe`)

 # Serializing
-Newman comes with built in support for serializing `HttpRequest`s and `HttpRespons`es to Json.
+Newman comes with built in support for serializing `HttpRequest`s and `HttpResponse`s to Json.

 To serialize either, simply call the `toJson(prettyPrint: Boolean = false): String` method on the `HttpRequest` or `HttpResponse`.
 And to deserialize, call `HttpRequest.fromJson(json: String): Result[HttpRequest]` or `HttpResponse.fromJson(json: String): Result[HttpResponse]` to deserialize the `HttpRequest` or `HttpResponse`, respectively.